Research Project Descriptions

 Project Goals:

-This project addresses critical technical challenges in interfacing enzyme-based biosensors to integrated circuitry necessary to construct a lab-on-chip system.
-The integrated biosensors must provide continuous, accurate, and stable measurements of specific biochemical substance concentrations with output signals that can be conditioned on-chip and readily interfaced to off-chip data acquisition resources.
-This project seeks to develop and characterize an array of fully addressable, temperature-controlled electrodes integrated via post-fabrication processing on a chip containing CMOS electrochemical readout circuitry.
+This project addresses critical technical challenges in interfacing bioelectronic sensors to integrated circuitry necessary to construct a lab-on-chip system.
+The integrated biosensors must provide continuous, accurate, and stable measurements of specific biochemical concentrations with output signals that can be addressed, amplified, and calibrated on chip and readily interfaced to a computer.
+This project seeks to develop and characterize an array of fully addressable, temperature controlled electrodes integrated via post-fabrication processing on a chip containing CMOS electrochemical readout circuitry.

 Project Goals: